Re-entering the Workforce

 Caregiver—Scheduling, compassionate care, medical care management

-Homeschooling mom—Curriculum development, creative lesson planning, multi-age classroom management, experiential learning, progress assessment, working knowledge of learning styles, performance coaching, organization, in-service training in education/early childhood development/adolescent studies, persuasive writing, technical writing
+Homeschooling mom—Curriculum development, creative lesson planning, multi-age classroom management, experiential learning, progress assessment, working knowledge of learning styles, performance coaching, organization, in-service training in education/early childhood development/adolescent studies, persuasive writing, technical writing, writing evaluation

 Special-needs parent—Care management, therapy integration, functional knowledge of special needs terminology and concepts, treatment coordination